-Although there already is an article about birds that eat mosquitoes on this website where purple martin as well as bats are covered as two of the birds that actually eat mosquitoes as a part of their diet but I thought that it would be important to remind you about these birds that could be called our own natural mosquito control.
+We already have an article about birds that eat mosquitoes on this website.
+Here, we discuss the purple martin and bats as two flying animals that actually eat mosquitoes.
+But, we still thought it would be important to remind you of these flying animals that we could consider our own natural mosquito control.

-Also there is one species of turtle that loves to feed on mosquito larvae.
-This species is called Red-eared Slider Turtle.
-Conveniently enough these turtles are not only one of the most common turtle species in the US but also one of the most frequent pet turtle species which means that they probably are the most common turtles in the world making them a great way how to reduce the mosquito population.
+One species of turtle loves to feed on mosquito larvae.
+This is the red-eared slider turtle.
+Conveniently, these turtles are not only one of the most common turtle species in the US, but also one of the most common pet turtle species.
+This means that they may be the most common turtles in the world, making them a great way to reduce the mosquito population.

 Predaceous Diving Beetles and Water Scavenger Beetles

-Then of course there also are spiders.
-Spiders are famous for catching flies in their webs and consuming them afterwards but the same goes for mosquitoes too.
-Although mosquitoes are smaller than most flies they still can easily tangle into spider webs which automatically makes them spider food as spiders don’t differentiate insects that they eat.
+Of course, there are also spiders.
+Spiders are famous for catching insects in their webs and consuming them.
+Even though mosquitoes are smaller than most flies, they can still get tangled in spider webs.
+This automatically makes them spider food since spiders aren’t picky about the insects they eat.

 Finally, some mosquitoes eat other mosquitoes.
 These mosquito species all have one thing in common.
 They’re from the genus Toxorhynchites.